 Our story

-Cash has been in steady decline in recent years as many people have turned to different ways of paying.
+Cash has been in steady decline as people increasingly pay for goods and services digitally.
 Back in 2006, cash accounted for 62% of payments.
 It’s predicted that by 2031 this will be down to just 6%.
-But that’s still billions of payments, and the people who rely on cash are often some of the most vulnerable people in society.
-This is why our Members have come together to establish Cash Access UK.

 The Access to Cash Review

-Our story begins in 2019 with the Access to Cash Review, which accelerated efforts to address cash concerns in the UK.
+Our story began in 2019 with the Access to Cash Review, which accelerated efforts to address cash concerns in the UK.

 The Community Access to Cash Pilots

-Shortly after the Access to Cash Review was published, one of the major banks suggested that they join forces with other providers, consumer groups and communities to explore new ways to protect cash access.
-The idea was to find new cash services that worked better for communities and were more sustainable for the industry.
+Soon after, one of the major banks suggested that it join forces with other providers, consumer groups and communities to explore new ways to protect cash access that worked better for communities and were more sustainable for the industry.

-Eight communities took part in the pilots during 2020 and 2021.
+Pilots took place in 8 communities during 2020 and 2021.
 They tested shared banking hubs, three different types of cashback, faster and easier cash deposits for small businesses, OneBanks kiosks, coin recycling and refurbished Post Offices.
-Every community also had a free- to-use ATM.
+Every community also had a free-to-use ATM.

 The pilots found that: